 Talk to current 2Ls and 3Ls

-Learn as much as you can as you plan your schedule.
-The BEST resource for information is the people who have gone before you.
+Learn as much as you can from your upper classmates as you plan your schedule.
 They can provide you with insight into class structure, professor demeanor and more.
-That way, you won’t look back and wish you’d known something of importance before making your class picks.

 Talk to the Registrar